najeebjebreel/lira_analysis/README.md

 ---

 ## How to Run the Codes and Reproduce Results
-Follow these steps to reproduce the full pipeline: **train/finetune shadow models → run LiRA attack → analyze vulnerability**.
+Follow these steps to reproduce the full pipeline: **train/finetune shadow models → run LiRA attack → perform analysis**.

 ### 1) Train or Finetune Shadow Models (using a config file)